 Flowers have a rich tradition of use at central life events.
-Whether congratulations for a birth or condolences at a funeral, flowers are always appropriate and convey a deep sense of import and significance.
+Whether congratulations for a birth or condolences at a funeral, flowers are always appropriate and convey a deep sense of importance and significance.

 Here is everything you need to know about the meanings of different types and colors of flowers, including flowers that represent death, peace, everlasting love, and much more.